zhifengle/gcookie/README.md

 # gcookie

-An tool for getting site cookie from your browser.
+A tool for getting site cookie from your browser.

 ## About